dogweather/forkful/content/en/c/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?

-Debuggers in C are specialized tools that allow developers to step through their code, inspect variables, and monitor the execution flow.
-This process is integral for identifying and fixing bugs, ensuring that the code behaves as expected.

 ## How to:
 GDB (GNU Debugger) is the most commonly used debugger for C programming.
 Here is a brief guide on using GDB to debug a simple C program.

 First, compile your C program with the `-g` flag to include debugging information: